 The Water features and Hercules within the Bergpark Wilhelmshöhe is a monumental Baroque and Romantic garden landscape.

+Water descends from the Giant statue of Hercules, passing a water-wheel-powered organ, various fountains, waterfalls, basins and grottoes.
 The dramatic water displays were laid out by Landgrave Carl of Hesse-Kassel from 1689 on, to display his power as an absolute ruler.
 He derived his ideas from Italian, French and English examples of garden art.
 The Italian architect Giovanni Francesco Guerniero was hired for the design.

 The site also includes the Neo-classical Wilhelmshöhe Palace (1785) and the Gothic Revival Löwenburg Castle (1793).
 The statue of Hercules is 70.5m high and is made of copper.

 Map of Bergpark WilhelmshöheLoad map

 The best way to see the park is by foot.
 It is possible to use a bicycle but there’s a lot of uphill which can be slightly unpleasant at times.
 Also, not all the tracks are suitable for bikes and you’ll be restricted to certain paths.